aduth/esbuild-esm-loader/README.md

 ## Installation

+The current version of the library requires **Node.js v16.12 or newer**.

 Install as a dependency using `npm`.
 You will also need to install ESBuild, as it's a peer dependency of this project.

 ```